ayse-nur-safak/servesless-traveler-guide-website-on-AWS/README.md

 ###### I.	Planned Deliverables
 Please include the deliverables that you think of.
 What are the outcomes of your project’s phases?
 ###### II.
 Working Plan

+For testing server and the code, we all need our computers and IDE.
+We all need some training about html, css, javascript, database.
+We have some information about all these and experience.
+We will work on these languages and concepts.
+We will train more to not get any errors and work the program well.
+We can use html guide website and some youtube videos for outsources.

+We decide to do our project step by step by weekly meetings.
+Every week we are going to meet online or face to face (up to our lesson situations) and make job distribution according to current situation.
+We have our own space (the things that we should do), but also we will have freedom to help each other.
+We will put the codes to the “github”, Therefore, we can see what each other are doing at the time, and can do some changings as needed.

 We chose Extreme programming model which Agile Model includes, because the model enhances software quality and its capacity to adapt to changing consumer or client requirements.

+(MILESTONES EKLE)

++Write down the phases of your Project and Project team’s working model.
++What are the resources you have, including development team?
+What else you will need?
+Will you get any training, will you outsource some modules?
++How are you going to collaborate with your team members?
+Planned working model?
+What meetings are you going to have, its timing in project progress timeline?
+-Considering the deliverables in the previous section, what are the milestones of your project?

 ![](https://www.costanavarino.com/wp-content/uploads/2021/09/homepage-969.jpg)